AM I PROBLEM CODED IN THE DOE’S ONLINE SYSTEM?

 So, you discover you have a problem code?
 Now what?

 Well, I suggest you hire a lawyer or paralegal.
 If I were you, I’d want that code off my record.
-You’ll need some help in filing your Article 78 since it is time-barred.
-You have just 4 months from the time you get those screenshots back from the DOE FOIL unit to file an Article 78 to get those codes/flags lifted.
+You’ll need some help in filing your Article 78 since there is a Statute of Limitations on filing.
+You have just four months from the time you get those screenshots back from the DOE FOIL Unit to file an Article 78 to get those OPI Codes (or whatever the latest terminology is) lifted.

-One of our members of Steering in DTOE, did a FOIL request for their EIS color screenshots.
-When this person went to court….boy, did they stun the judge and Corporation Counsel with their awareness.
-Finding out about their “hidden” problem code (this person had suspected but never had the proof to prove they had a problem code/red flag attached to their EIS e-record) really helped them out in court.
+One of our members of Steering in DTOE filed a FOIL request for their EIS color screenshots.
+When this person went to court….boy, did they stun the judge and the Assistant Corporation Counsel assigned to the case with their awareness.
+Finding out about their “hidden” problem code (This person had suspected but never had the proof to prove they had a notation/red flag/OPI Code attached to their EIS e-record.) really helped them out in court.